saltops/saltmine/README.md

 ### examples:
 + Lots of example code and states.

-### openstack:
-+ This collection contains saltstack state trees for setting up and managing openstack systems.

 ### systems:
-+ Other large builds that require state trees (such as setting up complex apps or complex db clusters) will be here.
++ Other large builds that require state trees (such as setting up Openstack or complex db clusters) will be here.

 ### License:
 + Code is licensed using Apache License 2.0